ourskyai/oursky-examples/cpp-image-processing-plugin-ml/README.md

 In order to make use of Qualcomm's integrated Tensor Processing unit (TPU) on the Observable Space Edge Controller, users need to make use of the Qualcomm [SNPE Framework](https://docs.qualcomm.com/doc/80-63442-10/topic/SNPE_general_overview.html)

 This example demonstrates how to construct an image processing plugin that leverages ML accelerators on the Edge Controller device.
-It implements a C++ HTTP Server that will handles webhook event nofications and process images taken.
+It implements a C++ HTTP Server that will handle webhook event nofications and process images taken.

 ## OpenAPI Spec